isabelmavery/portfolio/README.md

-# Simple Website
+# Simple Potfolio

-Simple website by Isabel, created on github codespaces
+Simple portfolio website by Isabel, created on github codespaces

 Hosted on render, access at: https://isabelavery.com/ or https://portfolio-web-app-wdtc.onrender.com/